-We model (4) using a bayesian approach and assume the error process to be normally distributed ( $\mathcal{N}(0, \sigma^2)$ ).
-Thus, the daily energy consumption $E_d^{total}$ is normally distributed with parameters mean ( $\mu$ ) and variance ( $\sigma^2$ ), where $\mu$ is equal to the right hand side of (4).
-Note that energy consumption $E_d^{total}$ is known and so is the independent variable i.e. ambient temperature $T_d$ .
-However, the building parameters ( $\gamma^{heat}, \gamma^{cool}, T^{heat}, T^{cool}$ , and $E^{base}$ ) are unknown.
-Using Bayesian inference, we can then compute a posterior distribution for each of these parameters that best explains the evidence (i.e. the known values for $E_d^{total}$ and $T_d \forall d \in D$ ) from initially assuming a prior distribution.
+We model Equation (4) using a bayesian approach and assume the error process to be normally distributed $(\mathcal{N}(0, \sigma^2))$.
+Thus, the daily energy consumption E_d^{total} is normally distributed with parameters mean (μ) and variance (σ^2) , where μ is equal to the right hand side of Equation (4).
+Note that energy consumption E_d^{total} is known and so is the independent variable i.e. ambient temperature T_d .
+However, the building parameters $(\gamma^{heat}, \gamma^{cool}, T^{heat}, T^{cool}, \text{ and } E^{base})$ are unknown.
+Using Bayesian inference, we can then compute a posterior distribution for each of these parameters that best explains the evidence (i.e., the known values for E_d^{total} and $T_d \forall d \in D$) from initially assuming a prior distribution.

 To determine the posterior distribution of the individual parameters, we use the Markov chain Monte Carlo (MCMC) method that generates samples from the posterior distribution by forming a reversible Markov-chain with the same equilibrium distribution.
 We introduce a prior distribution that represents the initial belief regarding the building parameters.
 For example, the two balance point temperatures will be between a wide range of 32°F and 100°F. This belief can be represented using a uniform prior with the said range.
-Similarly, the baseload, heating slope and cooling slope can be drawn from a weakly informative gaussian prior having nonzero values.
+Similarly, the baseload, heating slope, and cooling slope can be drawn from a weakly informative Gaussian prior having non-zero values.
 This is because baseload, a unit of energy, cannot be negative.
 Similarly, slope values must be positive as they represent increase in energy per unit temperature.
-The parameters of the gaussian priors are scaled to our setting and selected based on the recommendations provided by Gelman et al. [17].
+The parameters of the gaussian priors are scaled to our setting and selected based on the recommendations provided by Gelman et al. [24].
 To simplify our building model, we assume that the parameters are independent, i.e., the heating, cooling and the baseload parameters do not affect one another.

 Several MCMC methods leverage different strategies to lead from these priors towards the target posterior distribution.
-We employed No-U-turn sampler, a sophisticated MCMC method, which has shown to converge quickly towards the target distribution.
-Thus, after an initial burn in samples, we can draw samples approximating the true posterior distribution.
-From these post-burn-in samples, a posterior distribution for the individual building parameters can be formed.
-Our complete Bayesian model is defined in Table 1.
+We employed No-U-turn sampler, a sophisticated MCMC method, which has

+Table 1.
+Bayesian Formulation of our Building Energy Model